 This will allow a small economic income and above all the construction of professionalism and the conquest of social dignity.
 On April 21, 2019, Sri Lanka was shaken by a series of terrorist attacks that hit three churches on Easter Sunday during the liturgy, resulting in the death of 359 people.
 The host production project is also a bold sign of testimony.

-The Casa della Misericordia is a structure of the Archdiocese of Maputo (Mozambique) whose mission is the reception, accompaniment and help in the socio-family reintegration of ex-prisoners and prisoners with alternative punishment to prison.
-From January 2019 in the Casa della Misericordia is the project of the production of the hosts, which flourished as a gemmation of the "meaning of bread" thanks to the video lessons made by the prisoners who work in the production laboratory of hosts of the Opera prison.
+The Casa da Misericordia is a structure of the Archdiocese of Maputo (Mozambique) whose mission is the reception, accompaniment and help in the socio-family reintegration of ex-prisoners and prisoners with alternative punishment to prison.
+From January 2019 in the Casa da Misericordia is the project of the production of the hosts, which flourished as a gemmation of the "il senso del Pane" project thanks to the video lessons made by the prisoners who work in the production laboratory of hosts of the Opera prison.